INNER HEALING ARTS with Charyl Ozkaya

 THE BREATHING CONNECTION

 Charyl is the founder of The Breathing Connection, the next level of breath work.
 This powerful technique uses sound healing, consciously connected breathing, awareness techniques, body mapping and guided visualization and meditation to create an easy flowing breath, tune into the body, release stress, gain more energy and access deeper states of awareness and connection.
-Experience all of this with a private session with Charyl.
+Experience all of this with a private session with Charyl (can also be done on Zoom).
 For a deeper understanding of this breath work read on.

 THE POWER OF YOUR BREATH